-Schedule Fire Sprinkler Services in NJ, DE & PA
+Schedule Fire Sprinkler Services in NJ & DE

 Whether you need your sprinkler system inspected, maintained, repaired, or replaced, count on Confires for all the services you need.
-We have served New Jersey, Delaware, and Philadelphia for over 30 years.
+We have served New Jersey and Delaware for over 30 years.
 Our experience in the fire protection industry makes us the experts; we can ensure your fire sprinklers remain in good condition and keep your business as safe as possible.

 We provide fire protection services in: